Paul’s Plans (I Corinthians 16:5-9)

 From there he plans to go to Macedonia and then to Corinth where he hopes to spend the winter (Acts 19:21).
 The wording in the Greek hints that Paul originally had planned to go to Corinth first and then to Macedonia (II Corinthians 1:15-17).
 He wants to spend some time in Corinth and not just pass through the area.
 This appears to be a major reason for reversing the direction of his trip.
 Another reason, not mentioned until later, is that Paul didn’t want to come immediately after his letter arrived in Corinth (II Corinthians 2:1-3).

-Afterwards, they can send him on his way to whatever is his next destination.
+Afterward, they can send him on his way to whatever is his next destination.
 Paul did accomplish this plan, spending three months in Corinth (Acts 20:2-3).
 It is apparent that the churches Paul stayed with helped finance the next stage of his journey (Acts 15:3; Romans 15:24).
 It also seemed a practice to start the journey with the travelers (Acts 17:15; 20:38).

 Timothy’s Plans (I Corinthians 16:10-11)

 Paul hopes that Timothy will come before he does.
 Thus Timothy was not the one picked to carry the letter to Corinth since plans are for him to arrive later.
 Timothy was already traveling and Corinth is one of his planned stops (Acts 19:22; I Corinthians 4:17).
 If Timothy does make it to Corinth, Paul wants Timothy to have a good reception and no cause for fear.
 Timothy was a young man (I Timothy 4:12).
 Recall that there many hints of internal strife and the presence of false teachers in Corinth.
 Paul might be concerned that these problems could overwhelm a young preacher.
 That Timothy was to be sent on his way in peace is a hint that Paul doesn’t want him facing the strife occurring in Corinth.
-Afterwards, Timothy will be joining Paul and the brethren.
+Afterward, Timothy will be joining Paul and the brethren.
 This may be a hint that if Timothy is not well received, Paul will hear of it before he comes to Corinth (I Corinthians 4:18-19).

 It isn’t clear that Timothy made it to Corinth.
 The second letter to Corinth is written from Macedonia and Timothy is with Paul at that time (II Corinthians 1:1).
 Timothy had also visited Philippi and Thessalonica (Philippians 2:20-22; I Thessalonians 3:2).
 Titus must have been sent directly to Corinth because he is mentioned as being there (II Corinthians 7:6-7; 12:18).